KHEngineering/RoboRio/faq/roborio.md

 The method you choose is largely based on what operation you are trying to berform.

-Using another computer you can use the secure shell protocol to access the RoboRio.
-You will need to connect to the RoboRio via Ethernet tether, WIFI, or USB and either know the IP address of the RoboRio, use mDNS to resolve the address, or use RS-232 with console out enabled (for shell terminal only).
+Using another computer you can use the secure shell protocol to access the roboRIO.
+You will need to connect to the roboRIO via Ethernet tether, WIFI, or USB and either know the IP address of the roboRIO, use mDNS to resolve the address, or use RS-232 with console out enabled (for shell terminal only).

 ###Shell Terminal

-From Linux or Mac: Open 'Terminal' and type `ssh -l admin <IP of RoboRio>` From Windows install [putty](http://www.putty.org) and configure it to SSH to the RoboRio IP address.
+From Linux or Mac: Open 'Terminal' and type `ssh -l admin <IP of roboRIO>` From Windows install [putty](http://www.putty.org) and configure it to SSH to the roboRIO IP address.

 When asked for a password leave it blank and hit `enter`

-Using SSH, you will have terminal access to the RoboRio  filesystem and can run linux based commands, create/delete files or folders etc and execute and stop programs and services on the RoboRio.
+Using SSH, you will have terminal access to the roboRIO filesystem and can run linux based commands, create/delete files or folders etc and execute and stop programs and services on the roboRIO.

 ###SFTP
 1. Add a SFTP client to your web browswer.
 [Filezilla client](https://filezilla-project.org/) is freeware
-2. Configure it to connect to the IP address of the RoboRio
+2. Configure it to connect to the IP address of the roboRIO
 3. Login using the 'admin' user
-4. You will see a folder structure of the RoboRio which will allow you to navigate its file system
+4. You will see a folder structure of the roboRIO which will allow you to navigate its file system

-You can use this method to browse the file system on the Rio, transfer files to/from RoboRio, read files, create/delete files or folders
+You can use this method to browse the file system on the RIO, transfer files to/from roboRIO, read files, create/delete files or folders

 ###FTP
-It is possible to use the FTP protocol on the Rio, however only anonymous login is supported by default.
-The problem with that is when transfering or creating files via FTP, the file permissions are not set properly, so it is recommended that you use SSH or SFTP and avoid using FTP on the Rio.
+It is possible to use the FTP protocol on the RIO, however only anonymous login is supported by default.
+The problem with that is when transfering or creating files via FTP, the file permissions are not set properly, so it is recommended that you use SSH or SFTP and avoid using FTP on the RIO.

 ---

 ##What user name should I use to have 'root' access to the file system?

-The Login information for the RoboRio from the factory is:
+The Login information for the roboRIO from the factory is:

 ```
 username: admin
 password: <leave blank> (there is no password)
 ```

-You can use this login via SSH or on the RoboRio webserver page to make configuration changes.
+You can use this login via SSH or on the roboRIO webserver page to make configuration changes.

 ---